 I’m over the moon that Thomas Land has come to America.
 If your kids are anything like my train enthused boys, you won’t want to miss out on taking your little conductor to Edaville USA this summer.
-Here’s a sneak peak at why you will want to make this destination your next family trip:
+Here’s a sneak peek at why you will want to make this destination your next family trip:

 As soon as you step foot through the Edaville archway the train theme surrounds you.
 My oldest boy pointed out in directions to the left and right shouting “look mommy, train tracks… signals… crossings… railroad signs!”
 The cool thing about Edaville is that it is the home of three adventures.
 So your ticket includes admission to Edaville Proper, Thomas Land and Dino Land.
 Since Edaville started off as a train station you will find the theme of trains throughout the park.

 Once your ticket is scanned (which was quick and easy) you are welcomed by a beautiful view of the pond and scenic backdrop.
 The pond has live fish which you can catch and release with fishing poles the park provides.
 As you continue to further walk along the path that leads you to Edaville Proper, you will see cute little English village style store fronts, an antique carousel and a train station.

 The train station is where you will find Thomas who is busy working away at carrying passengers around the park.
 You can catch a ride on Thomas which embarks on a journey around the park on the hour.
 I recommend arriving about 10 minutes before departure to grab a seat in the caboose.
 There is an awesome seating area for 2-4 little ones to sit in an upper deck section for extra fun and optimal views.
 The train ride is the perfect length for little ones and will keep their attention so you can sit back and relax for twenty minutes.
 It will take you around the entire property and allow you to see all the rides, cranberry bog, and animals.
 You will even get a sneak peek at the construction projects that are underway to open in 2017.